 7. Marathon Digital Holdings Inc. (MARA)

 Marathon Digital Holdings is currently one of the largest bitcoin mining companies in the U.S. Mining enables the verification of transactions, the security of the blockchain and the addition of new coins and tokens into the market.

 MARA helps people gain exposure to bitcoin without holding the asset directly and working through the complications, and it aims to build the largest bitcoin mining operation at the lowest energy cost possible.
 The company focuses on sustainability and environmental protection, so it uses renewable energy providers in its operations.

 The company’s growth can be attributed to its investment in miners to increase the speed of bitcoin mining to make production a lot more efficient and profitable.
-October was the most productive in its history, according to a Nov.
-2 press release.
+The fourth quarter of 2022 was one of the most productive in its history, according to a Jan.
+5 press release.

 8. Riot Blockchain Inc. (RIOT)

 Riot Blockchain, America’s largest bitcoin mining company, is focused on expanding its operations by increasing its bitcoin mining hash rate and infrastructure capacity, according to the company’s website.
 Riot has a couple of joint ventures, internally developed businesses and other investments in the blockchain sector.

-The company is primarily focused on bitcoin and blockchain technology in general, anticipating a fleet of 115,450 miners by 2023.
+The company is primarily focused on bitcoin and blockchain technology in general, anticipating a fleet of 115,450 miners this year.
+It had 94,176 as of March.
 The company also aims to develop a blockchain-based escrow service for wholesale telecom carriers.

 As a company directly engaged in cryptocurrency, Riot is a riskier investment than some of the companies on this list.
 That said, Riot’s early entry and dominant position give it a significant edge over its competitors.

 9. MicroStrategy Inc. (MSTR)